Civil Defence Ireland: Role

 The warden service is responsible for the provision of communications within the unit, it provides UHF, VHF, Marine radio and TETRA radio capabilities.
 In addition, the service also provides radiological monitoring.

 Organisation Structure

 National Level

-The Civil Defence Branch of the Irish Department of Defence is headquartered in Roscrea, Co.
-Tipperary, and is charged with the management and development of Civil Defence at a national level.
+The Civil Defence Branch of the Irish Department of Defence is headquartered in Roscrea, County Tipperary, and is charged with the management and development of Civil Defence at a national level.
 The headquarters provides national policy direction and planning for the organisation, the procurement of major items of uniform and equipment at a national level, and is responsible for the provision of training through the Civil Defence College.